schildwaechter/genteelbeacon/k8s/README.md

 ## Local builds

-Use th power of KIND
+Use the power of KIND (not with Podman)

 ```shell
 export LOCALTAG="local-${RANDOM}" && echo $LOCALTAG